Name: R2-Q5 (Imperial Astromech Droid)

 R2-Q5 (Imperial Astromech Droid) comes with seven points of articulation.
 These points include a swivel dome, two swivel legs, three swivel feet and a slide-out third leg.
 Thanks to so much “leg” articulation, R2-Q5 (Imperial Astromech Droid) can attain a vast array of poses at multiple angles even at unique postures.
 The mechanics aren’t necessarily flawless, but there are enough cleverly engineered parts to allow this droid to be positioned in so many cool and interesting ways.
 It would have been nice to see a more popular (and even lighter colored) droid utilize this mold first, but for one reason or another Hasbro felt this droid was a wiser choice.
 The paint job is simple but elegant.
 Although mostly black and cast in this colored plastic, it’s obvious that the figure has been painted in black on various spots as well.
 The bronze detail isn’t as striking as it is on the character in the film, but there is enough of this detail added to make it relevant.
 R2-Q5 (Imperial Astromech Droid) looks great overall and is a forerunning action figure in the world of modern action figures.
 It’s a great upgrade and we can’t wait to see what other characters Hasbro decides to make utilizing this tooling.
 The possibilities are nearly endless, so they have plenty of options.

-Status: R2-Q5 (Imperial Astromech Droid) is TBD.
+Status: R2-Q5 (Imperial Astromech Droid) is an all-new figure.

 Articulation Count: 7 points